Enumerating Polytropes: The Polytrope Complex

+\begin{cor} The number of combinatorial tropical types of maximal polytropes in $\mathbb{TP}^{n-1}$ is precisely the number of equivalence classes of open cones $\mathcal{BB}_n$ up to action by $\mathbb{S}_n$. \end{cor}

 \begin{ex}[Maximal polytropes for $n = 4$] Number the binomials in Figure \ref{fig:six} from left to right, top to bottom.
+Here $\mathcal{BB}_4$ equals the hyperplane arrangement $\mathcal{AB}_4$.
 An open chamber of $\mathcal{BB}_4$ is a binary vector $z = \{\pm 1\}^6$, with $z_i = +1$ if in the $i$-th binomial, the left monomial is smaller than the right monomial.
 For example, $z_2 = +1$ correspond to the inequality $c_{12} + c_{34} < c_{14} + c_{32}$.
 There are at most $2^6 = 64$ open chambers in $\mathcal{BB}_4$.
 Not all of 64 possible values of $z$ define a non-empty cone.
 Indeed, the six normal vectors satisfy exactly one relation: -2em

 This means $(1,-1,1,1,-1,1)$ and $(-1,1,-1,-1,1,-1)$ define empty cones.
 Thus there are 62 open chambers of $\mathcal{BB}_4$, correspond to 62 tropical types of maximal polytropes.
 The symmetric group $\mathbb{S}_4$ acts on the vertices of a polytrope $Pol(c)$ by permuting the labels of the rows and columns $c$.
 This translates to an action on the chambers of $\mathcal{BB}_4$.
 Up to the action of $\mathbb{S}_4$, we found six symmetry classes of chambers, corresponds to six combinatorial tropical types of maximal polytropes.
 Table \ref{tab:max4} shows a representative for each symmetry class and their orbit sizes.
 The first five corresponds to the five types discovered by Joswig and Kulas, presented in the same order in \cite[Figure 5]{JoswigK10}.
 The class of size 12 was discovered by Jimenez and de la Puente \cite{jimenez2012six}.